dkvz/garde-theme/README.md

 npm run dev
 ```

+# Code Style
+* Tab -> 2 spaces
+* Semicolons
+* Use ES6 for Webpack config, imports, Handlebars helpers
+* Use ES5 for all the rest

 # TODO
 [ ] The shadow on the image-bg-overlay should be inward, not outward.
 [ ] Why am I using bootstrap?
 [ ] Try the "display" classes on hero titles.
 [ ] Add browser check for flex support, redirect to old site otherwise.
+[ ] Check if the bootstrap JS from npm is using ES6, because if it is, I might as well add Babel.
+[ ] Add a parameter to add a prefix to page titles, something like "Contact | ", only if that parameter is present.

 # Templating
 There is a webpack loader for Handlebar templates:
 ```